VisualFP/docs/SA/design_concept/content/poc/options_deployment_webapp.typ

 A web application has a frontend and a backend.
-The frontend is statically served to the user in a web browser and communicates through an #ac("API") with the backend hosted on a server.
+The frontend is statically served to the user in a web browser and communicates through an #ac("API") with the backend, which is hosted on a server.

 The advantages are that the frontend and backend can be written in entirely different programming languages, that the users don't have to install anything